 Don’t Chance Your A5 Wagyu to Traditional Methods

-If you are a sous vide enthusiast or someone who digs steak, the term “wagyu,” probably has your mouth watering as it's celebrated for its melt-in-your-mouth texture and heavy marbling.
-However, it is also the most expensive beef in the world.
-Do you really know why you are dropping all those dollars for a steak, and what is the best way to cook it?
+If you're a sous vide enthusiast or someone who loves steak, the term “wagyu” likely makes your mouth water.
+It's a delicacy celebrated for heavy marbling and flavorsome texture.
+However, A5 wagyu is also the world's most expensive beef.
+Before you drop all those dollars for a steak, what's the best way to cook it?

+Know what you're eating.
 Wagyu means “Japanese cow” and it refers to four native breeds: Japanese Black, Japanese Brown, Japanese Shorthorn, and Japanese Polled.
 Japanese A5 Wagyu is the highest grade that Wagyu beef can achieve and is typically reserved for cattle who are fed the best foods, and have had exceptional care during their raising.
-A5 refers to the yield, grading and marbling of the beef, and A5 is the top of the charts.
-Less than a tenth of a percent of beef produced in the world is A5 Wagyu!
+A5 refers to the yield, grading, and marbling of the beef, and A5 is at the top of the charts.
+Less than a tenth of a percent of beef produced in the world is A5 Wagyu.

-I have been lucky enough to find a great source for A5 Wagyu.
-I didn't think there was such a thing as too much A5, but when I look in my freezer and realize I still have more, I'm starting to believe there could be such a thing as too much, but I know the perfect way to cook it, and I’m gonna tell you!
-But first, a little exploration into my discovery of my favorite food.
+Wagyu sous vide = precise results.
+I've been lucky enough to source amazing wagyu beef sous vide.
+I didn't think there was such a thing as too much A5, but when I look in my freezer and still see more, I'm starting to believe in too much.
+But first, a little exploration into the discovery of my favorite food.
+If you're asking "should you sous vide wagyu," the results will never disappoint.

 I love sushi and my favorite type is toro, the fatty belly of the tuna.
 I would search high and low for otoro (most fatty) and chutoro (medium fatty).
-Then a long time ago, I realized A5 Wagyu was the otoro of beef, with so much delicious fat.
-So I started on my quest for A5 wagyu, but seeing the cost (often upwards of $200/lb) made it difficult to acquire.
-Turns out a family friend is in the industry and the rest is history, so I'm able to buy in bulk at an amazing price, because of that, it allowed me to try cooking A5 Wagyu with every method available.
+A while ago, I realized A5 wagyu was the otoro of beef, with so much delicious fat.
+I began my quest for A5 wagyu, but seeing the cost (often upwards of $200/pound) made acquisition difficult.
+Turns out, a family friend is in the industry and the rest is history, so I'm able to buy in bulk at an amazing price.
+Because of that, I can cook A5 wagyu with every method available.

-I've made A5 Wagyu steak tartare, cooked it over an open fire with charcoal, on a Himalayan salt block, straight on a cast iron pan, sous vide, as thin slices, as thick blocks, as cubes, and as a whole 1.5" steak and tried every cut: everything from ribeye, NY Strip, short ribs, brisket, etc.
+I've prepared A5 wagyu steak tartare, cooked it over an open fire with charcoal, on a Himalayan salt block, straight on a cast iron pan, sous vide wagyu filet mignon, as thin slices, as thick blocks, as cubes, and as a whole 1.5" steak and tried every cut: everything from ribeye, NY Strip, short ribs, brisket, etc. No matter what, A5 wagyu cooked always tastes delicious.

-What's ironic is people who like the precision that sous vide gives when cooking other meats, all of a sudden somehow believe because the high cost of the meat, their skills magically have become greater when cooking an expensive A5.
+What's ironic is that people who appreciate the precision of sous vide somehow believe that because of the meat's high cost, their skills have magically become greater when cooking an expensive wagyu steak.
 So they say, just sear it on a pan.
-Well, when you sear an expensive cut or a cheap cut of meat you run the risk of it still being raw on the inside or overcooking it.
+Well, when you sear an expensive cut or a cheap cut of meat, you run the risk of it still being raw on the inside or completely overcooking it.

-The precision that my Anova provides me allows me to guarantee 129°F end to end, meaning the meat and marbled fat throughout the meat is heated just to that “melt in your mouth butter” stage, and helps ensure I don't accidentally under or overcook the expensive wagyu.
-The meat doesn't "disappear" when you SV it.
+My Anova guarantees precisely 129°F end to end, meaning the meat and marbled fat throughout the meat is heated just to that “melt in your mouth butter” stage, ensuring that I don't accidentally under or overcook the expensive wagyu.
+The low wagyu sous vide temperature is gentle enough so that meat doesn't "disappear" when cooked.

-So ignore the false information about not SV'ing A5 wagyu and feel comfortable when you sous vide it to know you're reducing the chance of you messing it up and still getting a perfectly cooked steak for the money you spent!
+If you're still wondering "should i sous vide wagyu?" the answer is yes.
+Ignore the false information about not sous vide'ing A5 wagyu and feel comfortable with sous vide, knowing the chance of messing up is reduced and you'll still get perfectly cooked results for the money spent.

-Here's my recipe for the best bites of beef ever
+Here's my recipe for the best sous vide a5 wagyu:

 2. Season steak with salt and pepper.